-Biden officially launches 2020 presidential bid
+Joe Biden officially launches 2020 presidential bid

 Biden was born on November 20, 1942, and lived in Scranton, Pennsylvania for ten years until moving with his family to Delaware.
 He became an attorney in 1969 and was elected to the New Castle City Council in 1970.
 He won what was out the outset a long-shot election to the Senate two years later, becoming the sixth-youngest senator in the nation’s history.
 He was re-elected six times before resigning in 2009 to take on the duties as vice president.

 During his nearly four decades in the Senate, he was a longtime member and former chair of the Foreign Relations Committee.
-He also served as chair of the Senate Judiciary Committee.
+He also served as chairman of the Senate Judiciary Committee.

-But Biden’s role as Judiciary Committee chair in 1991 during the confirmation hearings of Supreme Court nominee Clarence Thomas is arguably more controversial today than it was at the time nearly three decades ago.
+But Biden’s role as Judiciary Committee chairman in 1991 during the confirmation hearings of Supreme Court nominee Clarence Thomas is arguably more controversial today than it was at the time nearly three decades ago.

 In March he lamented the impact of "white man's culture" and bemoaned his own role in the hearings that undermined witness Anita Hill's credibility.
 Biden said that Hill, who is black, should not have been forced to face a panel of "a bunch of white guys" about her sexual harassment allegations against Thomas, who was nominated by President George H.W.
 Bush.